WASdev/tool.accelerate.core/README.md

 It is also possible to follow a design-first approach by creating the Swagger documentation first and then generating the server code from it.

-For the complete feature documentation, see the <a href="http://www.ibm.com/support/knowledgecenter/en/SSAW57_8.5.5/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/twlp_api_discovery.html?view=kc">apiDiscovery-1.0</a> feature description in IBM Knowledge Center.
+For the complete feature documentation, see the [apiDiscovery-1.0](http://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_feature_apiDiscovery-1.0.html) feature description in IBM Knowledge Center.

 # Building and adding to the app accelerator